 Through the mercy of God, rest in peace.
 Amen.

 The people we know, in other words, don’t necessarily have any immediate geographical or cultural ties to us, which means a lot of traditionally community-based activities are being upended.
 Many possible solutions still seem weird: Fortunately, Skyping into a funeral is not yet socially acceptable.
-On the other hand, the trappings of mobility—devices that go with us everywhere, that often diminish closeness while also closing unimaginable distances—are pretty useful when it comes to mourning in modernity, whether you’re actively religious or not.
+Then again, the trappings of mobility—devices that go with us everywhere, that often diminish closeness while also closing unimaginable distances—are pretty useful when it comes to mourning in modernity, whether you’re actively religious or not.

 After all, the web is fundamentally a vessel for collective memory.
 Immediately after I got the news of John’s passing, memorial threads appeared on Facebook; articles on various news sites joined them shortly.
-In comments sections, narratives began to emerge: One person would post some memory of him, and another would echo it, slowly developing a kind of crowd-sourced recollection.
+In comments sections, narratives began to emerge: One person would post some memory of him, and another would echo it, slowly developing a kind of crowdsourced recollection.
 Photos followed, along with rudimentary memorial ideas: The instantaneousness of online chatter allowed a few fellow theologians to plan to dedicate an upcoming publication to John’s memory.
-Unlike hard-bound books of remembrance left open at funerals, these memories won’t ever be shut up and put away.
-The internet lasts forever—which is usually a creepy warning, used to warn teenagers of oversharing on social media, but in this case, it facilitates mourning at its best.
+Unlike hardbound books of remembrance left open at funerals, these memories won’t ever be shut up and put away.
+The internet lasts forever—which is usually a creepy warning, used to warn teenagers against oversharing on social media, but in this case, it facilitates mourning at its best.
 It’s hard to be a member of the first generation of online mourners, because there’s no book to tell you how you should act—something that’s usually a huge comfort in times of loss.
-On the other hand, although you might miss the comforting physical closeness of an in-person funeral, one can wake up at any time of the night and see the threads of online love and memory that accompany a modern death.
+But although you might miss the comforting physical closeness of an in-person funeral, you can wake up at any time of the night and see the threads of online love and memory that accompany a modern death.

 Or, at least, it’s a faint form of feeling better, one that I’ve found some gradual peace in.